joangro/PytorchConvSep/README.md

 - _evalNet.py_: MIR evaluation tools used to measure the quality of the audio separation.
 Not recommended to be used.

 - **_config.py_**: configuration file with the paths for the training and evaluation step of the network.
-Change accord to the path where the STEM files are located locally.
+Change according to the path where the STEM files are located locally.

 - Running the algorithm: